lequant40/portfolio_allocation_js/README.md

 ***Note: Examples of how to integrate PortfolioAllocation in Google Sheets are provided in [this spreadsheet](https://docs.google.com/spreadsheets/d/1ScrwSjr9EgwXfRyPN4IaqVxZvDnqw-hWvVQcJ9Ak590).***

-First, you need to make the PortfolioAllocation functions available in your spreadsheet script:
+First, make the PortfolioAllocation functions available in your spreadsheet script:
-- *(Recommended)* [Import the external Google Apps Script library](https://developers.google.com/apps-script/guide_libraries) with Script ID **1cTTAt3VZRZKptyhXtjF3EK-jKagdTUl6t29Pc7YidrC5m5ABR6LUy8sC**
+- *(Recommended)* Import PortfolioAllocation as any other [external Google Apps Script library](https://developers.google.com/apps-script/guide_libraries), using the Script ID ***1cTTAt3VZRZKptyhXtjF3EK-jKagdTUl6t29Pc7YidrC5m5ABR6LUy8sC***
 - *(Alternative)* Copy/paste the JavaScript files from the [dist/gs directory](https://github.com/lequant40/portfolio_allocation_js/tree/master/dist/gs)

 Then, you can call these functions your preferred way in your spreadsheet script.